drasi-project/docs/docs/content/administrator/sample-app-deployment/building-comfort/_index.md

 - The use of Continuous Queries over a Cosmos Gremlin database.
 - Continuous Queries that include aggregations across hierarchical graph data.
-- The use of the Gremlin Reaction to update a Gremlin database based on the output of a Continuous Query.
 - The use of the SignalR Reaction to integrate Continuous Query output with a React JS Application.

 In this sample, Continuous Queries are used to calculate a _comfort level_ metric for building management.
 This is a human-centric measurement that combines the physical measurements in a room such as temperature, humidity, and CO2 levels into a perceptual rating of its comfort.
 For the purposes of this sample, the comfort level will be calculated dynamically for a room from the physical measurements using the simplified formula: